ogradyc01/GoldenCheetah/UG_Menu-Bar_Tools.md

 * `Options...` - only on Linux and Windows this opens the preferences pane.
 Since it is an application on it's own it will remain open, even when you have closed the main window.
 [Preferences Details](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Overview)
 * `CP and W' Estimator...` - opens a dialog to estimate your CP and W' based on a short and long power best.
 If 3 minutes and 20 minutes best are used the result aligns with Monod/Scherer algorithm.
 Other algorithms which are also available in GoldenCheetah are not supported by the Estimator now.
+* `VDOT and T-Pace' Cacluator...` - open a dialog to calculate your VDOT and T-Pace.
 * `Air Density (Rho) Estimator..`. opens a tool for estimation Air Density based upon temperature and air pressure.
 This is useful when working with Aerolab.

 ***